asgeo1/octopress/source/portfolio/index.markdown

 ### SageFIELDOPs

-A client with an existing web-based product in the safety-permit space, needed a mobile client built for their flagship product.
+A client with an existing web-based product in the safety-permit space, needed
+<a href="http://www.sagetechnology.com.au/permit-to-work-software">a mobile client built</a>
+for their flagship product.

 <div>
     <img class="responsive-image" width="320" height="548" src="/assets/images/sage-fieldops-permit-list.png">